-----BEGIN PGP SIGNED MESSAGE-----

 Note: This is not strictly true.
 I have heard a spokesman for the

-British Government claim that even encrypted traffic can give information of the type of traffic being passed.
-But the big idea is that they cannot read that traffic!
+type of traffic being passed.
+But the big idea is that they cannot read that

 you for your user id and password.
 Henceforth all further data are